-From the moment a passenger journeys to the departure terminal, they’re faced with a series of small but potentially stressful challenges.
+From the moment a passenger journeys to the departure terminal, they face a series of small but potentially stressful challenges.

 Find parking.
 Find a baggage cart.
 Find the correct departure terminal.
 Find the check-in desk.
 All the while wondering if they will make it to the departure gate on time.
 Each step in this journey through the airport leaves an impression on the passenger – good, not so good, or downright frustrating.

 A traveller’s overall satisfaction with all touchpoints directly impacts every airport’s bottom line, which is why many now seek to measure it.

 The leading method is the Airport Service Quality (ASQ) global benchmarking program, used by three-quarters of the world’s top 1000 busiest airports.
 The program measures passenger satisfaction by asking travellers to rate their experience during the journey, from departure and transfer to arrival.
 Then, it compares the results with other airports.

 From wait times to parking and shopping facilities, the departure process measured by ASQ can make or break a passenger’s airport experience and strongly influence their future choice of airport.

 With ASQ departure surveys capturing data after a specific process, for instance, check-in, security, retail or amenities, it’s tempting for airports to turn their attention to the worst-performing area – such as poorly performing security queues – and leave the rest.
 But many airports find that tackling one pinch point often pushes the problem along to the next.

 This is leading more airports to move beyond queue management to a more holistic, end-to-end flow management approach to lift passenger experiences.
 According to SITA’s 2019 Air Transport IT Insights Report, most (63%) airports that have invested in passenger flow management have witnessed an improvement of up to 20% in passenger satisfaction ratings compared to the previous year.